RevealBi/Documentation/docs/web/web-component-wrappers/installation-angular.md

 }
 ```

-With these steps, you've successfully integrated Reveal SDK Web Components into your Angular application.
+With these steps, you've successfully integrated the Reveal SDK Web Component Wrappers into your Angular application.
 You can now take full advantage of Reveal's powerful data visualization capabilities in your projects.
 Explore more components and features to create a rich and interactive user experience.